 Yep, 10 minutes.

 Grab a timer and try it.

-In order for this to work in under 10 min, you do need to have a British bank account.
-If you don't you can still do this, but it might take longer than 10 minutes 😉
+In order for this to work in under 10 min, you do need to have a legal residence in the EEA and Switzerland.
+If you don't you probably have different options in your own country 😉.

 Ready?
 Leeeeeeet’s go!